Jewelry Blog

 Now that you understand all the determining factors, let’s talk about the price range of these gems.

-Due to their rarity, there isn’t a long trail of established prices for Kashmir sapphires.
-Most stones are already in the hands of collectors, investors, and jewelers.
-Therefore, sellers can set the price at liberty.
+Due to their extreme rarity, there isn’t a long trail of established prices for Kashmir sapphires.
+Most Kashmir gemstones are already in the hands of collectors, investors, and jewelers.
+Therefore, sellers can usually set the price at their own liberty.

-The prices for these sapphires can vary significantly based on factors like carat weight, color quality, and overall condition.
-On average, a high-quality Kashmir sapphire can fetch anywhere from $40,000 to over $200,000 per carat, with the finest stones reaching even higher prices.
+The prices for Kashmir Sapphires will vary based on factors like the carat weight, color quality, and overall condition.
+On average, a high-quality Kashmir sapphire will range anywhere from $40,000 to over $200,000 per carat, with the highest-quality gemstones reaching far higher prices.

 “The prices for Gem-Quality Kashmir Sapphires are now more than 20 times what they were in the 1980s,” says Michael Khordipour, founder of Estate Diamond Jewelry.
 “And I expect it to rise even faster over the next few years.”